awesome-astra/docs/docs/pages/astra/astra-cli.md

 **✅ 3b - Documentation**

-Groups of commands will get you the different commands avalable.
+Groups of commands will give you the different commands available.

 - Display main help